HienNguyen03/react-todo/readme.md

-This is a timer app build on React.
+This is a timer app build on react-redux.
+Deployed on heroku with link: http://fierce-meadow-37466.herokuapp.com/